ChaminiKallora/Loan-request-application/README.md

 ## Technologies
 * Angular 10
-* .net core 3.0 web api
+* .net core 3.1 web api
 * MsSql

 ## Configuration

 #### step 1
-Open the backend solution with visula studio
+Open the backend solution with visula studio or any .NET development tool

 #### step 2
 Update the appsettings.json and the Properties/launchSettings.json

 #### step 3
-Run `dotnet run` in the terminal or build and run the project
+Run `dotnet run` in the terminal from the command line in the backend root folder the or build and run the project from the tool

 #### step 4
 Open the loan-request-application/src/environments/environment.ts file and update the API_URL to the backend url used for the .net API

 #### step 5
-Open a terminal inside the frontend directory
+Run `npm install` in the terminal from the command line in the frontend root folder

 #### step 6
-Run `npm install`

-#### step 7
 Run `ng serve --open`